 While many silicone baking mats are uniform in their appearance (most are a tan or clear color and you can see through the mat to the fiberglass grid inside), many also have little bonus features printed right one them.
-The Super Kitchen mat, for example, has consecutive circles in the center which are measured and labeled so you can easily roll a pie crust to the exact size you need.
+The Super Kitchen mat, for example, has consecutive circles in the center which are measured and labeled so you can easily roll a pie crust to the exact size you need (though here are a few ideas if you end up with leftover pie crust!).
 The Cook Time brand not only has a large circle but also small circles and a ruler printed on the mat so you can make sure all your cookies and pastries are the same size.
 Pretty cool little feature that you won’t find on a piece of parchment paper.

 If you have a convection oven or have ever baked using forced air, you know that parchment paper frequently blows around in the oven.
 The corner of the paper can get stuck to a cookie and then bake right into the dough- not tasty!
 Silicone mats are heavier and slightly sticky so they adhere to the baking sheet much better.
 Yes this benefit only applies to those cooking with convection ovens but it is worth noting as parchment flying all over the oven is a serious problem.